-Where to Eat the Original Bananas Foster in New Orleans
+Where to Eat Original Bananas Foster Dessert in New Orleans

 Although the Beignet wasn’t invented in the Crescent City, this New Orleans pastry become an integral part of the city’s food culture since the 18th century when Acadian settlers started frying French fritters in Louisiana.
 It’s even the state’s official donut.
 Apologies to France and ancient Rome who also claim credit for this donut varietal.

 Open since 1862, Cafe du Monde is the most famous spot to eat Beignets in New Orleans and therefore the world.
-Click here to buy Cafe du Monde’s Beignet Mix if you want to make Beignets at home.
+Buy Cafe du Monde’s Beignet Mix if you want to make Beignets at home.
 Just make sure you have plenty of powdered sugar on hand before you fry them up.

-Where to Eat The Iconic Beignets in New Orleans
+Where to Eat The Most Iconic Beignets in New Orleans

 Café du Monde